 Let’s take a quick look at where to find popular hot springs in Northern California on a map so you can make an itinerary for your trip.

-Unless you are driving a multi-week California road trip, these hot springs will be difficult to visit all in one go.
-However, they are clustered in a handful of areas so you can easily incorporate certain groups of springs into your California trip.
+Unless you’re driving a multi-week California road trip, it will be difficult to visit all in one go because they are scattered across the region.
+That said, the springs are clustered in a handful of areas, so you can choose one, two or three different clusters to visit.

 To make this guide easy to follow, we’ve broken down our Northern California hot spring list by area: